johnjonhjoaojuan/scrap/index.md

 ---
 layout: default
-title: First page
+title: Home Page
-description: This is the description for the first page
+description: This is the description for the home page
 ---

 <html lang="en">